rpared/animaladoptionnetwork/README.md

   Task: Integrate with the backend to fetch shelter details and manage their data. **DONE (By Sara)**
 - Adopting Parent Browsing UI
   Task: Implement UI for browsing animals, including filters (species, age, etc.). **DONE**
-  Task: Use MongoDB/Mongoose to fetch animals and apply filtering logic on the frontend. **Done Partially**
+  Task: Use MongoDB/Mongoose to fetch animals and apply filtering logic on the frontend. **DONE**

 **Ryan:** Animal Profiles & Database Integration